camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 More configuration options can be found in the [AWS documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-cluster.html).

-10. Wait for PostgreSQL cluster to be ready
+10. Wait for the PostgreSQL cluster to be ready:

 ```shell
 aws rds wait db-cluster-available \